christo/bhima/README.md

 * Java application
     * Processing used as application API
     * Pixelpusher LED controllers drive lights
-* "API" module contains common code and interfaces
+* `API` module contains common code and interfaces

 ## Building

 The main build tool is `gradle` with a root module and the following submodules:
 * api : common module that contains interfaces and commonly used components between `dragonmind` and `dragonmind-web`.
 * dragonmind : main implementation module for driving the dragon LEDs
-* dragonmind-web : web app including mobile web app for control
+* dragonmind-web : web app REST API and web server for client
+* client : react mobile web app that calls REST API

 To build with gradle at the command line from the root: